KVB02/CAPTCHA-Image-Classification/README.md

 The CNN model comprises multiple convolutional, batch normalization, dropout, and dense layers, trained to recognize and classify CAPTCHA characters with high accuracy.

 ## Results:
-Our model achieved remarkable accuracy, demonstrating the potential of CNNs in CAPTCHA recognition tasks.
-Detailed accuracy and loss graphs are included to visualize the model's performance over training epochs.
+The model demonstrated high accuracy, showcasing the effectiveness of CNNs in recognizing CAPTCHA images.
+Accuracy and loss metrics are presented to depict the model's performance throughout the training phases.

+## Contribution:

+Image Preprocessing: Applied grayscale conversion, thresholding, and morphological transformations to prepare CAPTCHA images for classification.

+Model Building: Constructed a robust CNN using Keras, focusing on feature detection and classification.

+Training and Evaluation: Managed model training, monitoring accuracy and loss, and fine-tuning parameters for optimal performance.

+Visualization and Reporting: Utilized Matplotlib for result visualization and compiled comprehensive project documentation.